Matrix analysis: Matrix similarity

 The matrix P is called a similarity matrix, and is necessarily invertible.

 Triangular factorization

 LU decomposition

 LU decomposition splits a matrix into a matrix product of an upper triangular matrix and a lower triangle matrix.

 Matrix norms

 Since matrices form vector spaces, one can form axioms (analogous to those of vectors) to define a "size" of a particular matrix.
-The norm of a matrix is a positive real number.
+The norm of a matrix is a nonnegative real number.